stud0709/oms4web/README.md

 # oms4WEB - a password manager for OmsCompanion
 ⚠️ This is a very early version of the software compatible with [OmeMoreSecret](https://github.com/stud0709/OneMoreSecret) *beta* versions (not published yet, stay tuned)

 This project started on Christmas 2025 as a vibe coding experiment.
-[Lovable.dev](https://lovable.dev/) has done a great job to get things started, but with the exceeding complexity, things under the hood became increasingly messy, and I have been taking back control over the code since then.
+[Lovable.dev](https://lovable.dev/) did a great job to get things started, but with the exceeding complexity, things under the hood became increasingly messy, and I have been taking back control over the code since then.
 But I remain a heavy user of LLMs when it comes to coding.

 The webapp is online at https://stud0709.github.io/oms4web/

+For the roadmap, see [issues](https://github.com/stud0709/oms4web/issues)

 ## Features